Copyright © 1999 - 2019 GoDaddy Operating Company, LLC. All Rights Reserved

 If you lose your visa while outside Mexico you are to go to the nearest Mexican consulate or embassy.
 Another possible option, is upon arrival at an airport in Mexico you immediately go to Inmigracion at the airport.You ask for a meeting and request a 2 page letter called: ACTA DE INTERNACION AEREA.
 You then apply at Inmigracion where you live to process a lost visa.
 I have only seen this done once.

-FMM Tourist Card (Forma Migratoria Multiple) allows one to enter Mexico, one time, for up to 180 days.There is a new electronic FMME Aérea for air and land travel.
-To obtain this form, you must go to the following link: Fill out the application from any electronic device connected to the Internet.
+Your FMM allows one to enter Mexico, one time, for up to 180 days.There is a new electronic FMME Aérea for air and land travel.
+To obtain this form, you must go to the link on the right .
+There you complete the application from any electronic device connected to the Internet.
 Print the FMM and keep it with you to be validated where you enter Mexico.
 The immigration authorities must stamp it.
 Once the form has been printed, you have 30 days to enter Mexico and you may remain in Mexico (without engaging in paid activities) for up to 180 days.

 The traditional way of obtaining the FMM at ports of entry is still in force.
 The FMM is an additional option to the traditional practice, and will facilitate the process by enabling the user to fill out the form in advance, from any country.
 It is very important to keep the stamped portion of the FMM that corresponds to the record of entry, as this is proof of your legal entry into Mexico and will be required when you leave the country.